 How much is postage going to be?

-The price shown online includes postage worldwide.
+The postage is calculated at checkout automatically according to your location.
 The patterns are packed in a fully biodegradable plastic bag and posted in a card backed envelope to protect them in the post.

 I want a pattern that I have designed myself, can you do the pricking for me?